Fort Jackson, Alabama

 for the Creeks began 23 years earlier when a

-Horseshoe Bend in 1814 led to the Treaty of
+in 1814 resulted in the Treaty of Fort Jackson.

 was dramatic pressure on the Creek people